TimKoenders/SocSwitching/README.md

 1. Obtain the required survey, party, election, and contextual datasets from the original providers.
 2. Follow the `voteswitchR` harmonization workflow for the baseline vote-switching infrastructure.
-3. Add the project-specific CSES Module 6 election extensions locally.
+3. Add the project-specific CSES Module 6 election extensions locally (if intending to replace the analysis).
 4. Place the local harmonized and derived files under `data/` using the structure described in [DATA_AVAILABILITY.md](DATA_AVAILABILITY.md).
 5. Restore the R package environment if an `renv.lock` file is available.
 6. Run the SocSwitch data-preparation, model, descriptive, and result scripts to recreate figures and tables.